bgarcial/sentia-assessment/Documentation/README.md

   But ... **why the addresses already were assigned or taken by Kubernetes environment through it nodes?**

-  Well, let's talk in short terms about **Azure Kubernetes** networking modes behaviorI can experiment this networking mode behavior:
+  Well, let's talk a bit about **Azure Kubernetes** networking modes behavior:
   Azure Kubernetes in general has two kinds of networks types:
   - **Basic Networking**:
     - AKS manage it's own virtual network and expose only public IPs